Developments of Regional Impact

 DRIs in the Atlanta Region

 Taking advantage of the increased regional flexibility provided in the 2014 DRI rules, the Atlanta Regional Commission has carried out the process of involving its member-communities in drafting and gaining DCA approval for an alternative, region-specific DRI program.
-You can get more information regarding the ARC DRI program at their website:
+For more information please visit ARC's DRI program at their website:

 Contact the Atlanta Regional Commission prior to beginning the DRI process to ensure that your project is submitted and handled appropriately.